a-torgovitsky/ivhandbookReplication/README.md

   gelbach_comparisons(savedir) # A few comparison estimates discussed in the text
 ```

-All of these run quickly except for `card_app`, which takes a while (about twelve hours on my machine) because of the double/debiased machine learning estimates.
+All of these run quickly except for `card_app`, which takes a while (about twelve hours on my machine) because of the DDML estimates.
 Reducing `nsplits` will speed this up.
-The `nbs` (number of bootstraps) parameter refers to the bootstrapped standard errors for the propensity score weighting estimate, which are pretty quick (a couple of minutes).
+The `nbs` parameter controls the number of bootstrap replications for computing standard errors in the propensity score weighting estimate.
+These are pretty quick (a couple of minutes).

 ## Questions or comments?